cp4r3z/adventofcode-cpp-container/EtCetera.md

+# Questions / Ideas

+## Code Structure

+1. Are there "best practices" or convensions?
+Can I use a linter to adhere to them?
+1. It seems like other devs create an `include` folder as a sibling of src.
+Thoughts?
+1. How to support multiple solutions without having a repo for each or having to run all solutions?

+## VSCode

+1. What's c_cpp_properties and why is it specifying a C++ version?

+## Dev Container

+1. What kind of performance hit am I taking?
+Compiling takes...
+15 seconds?

+## Build

+1. `g++` "simple" build vs CMake

+## CMake

+1. Do I really have to add _all_ executables/libraries? `add_executable(tests src/solution01.cpp)` or is there an easier way?
+1. What's a kit?
+Is that a compiler?
+Which one to use?

+## CPP

+1. Which "version" of C++ to use?
+1. Garbage collection?
+1. << vs ()

 # Try Out Development Containers: C++

 This is a sample project that lets you try out the **[VS Code Remote - Containers](https://aka.ms/vscode-remote/containers)** extension in a few easy steps.